rust-lang/rfcs/text/3463-crates-io-policy-update.md

   place undue burden on our servers through automated means, or to relay any form of unsolicited advertising or solicitation through our servers, such as get-rich-quick schemes
-- is other automated excessive bulk activity and coordinated inauthentic activity, such as
+- is using our servers for other automated excessive bulk activity or coordinated inauthentic activity, such as
     - spamming
     - cryptocurrency mining
 - is not functionally compatible with the cargo build tool (for example, a